 Train your puppy

 Training is very important for any pet.
-For successful training, practice the following basic training steps with your puppy every day.
+For successful training, practise the following basic training steps with your puppy every day.

-Understanding barking: Barking is a totally natural aspect of a dog’s behavior, but you, your family and your neighbors will be happier if you can bring it under control.
+Understanding barking: Barking is a natural aspect of a dog’s behavior, but you, your family, and neighbors will be happier if you can bring it under control.
 If your dog barks too much, it is necessary to stay.

-Give your dog a practical name: He needs to be able to learn his name easily, so you can hold his attention during training.
+Give your dog a practical name: He needs to learn his name easily so that you can hold his attention during training.
 A Particular name is useful for every dog.
 So give a proper name for your dog because it’s very important for dog training.

-Crate Training is considered to be safe jail for puppy.
-The purpose of crate training is letting your pet to be used to the idea of being comfortable while in the crate.
-This is a very good training for your lovely American Alsatian puppies.
+Crate Training is considered to be safe jail for the puppy.
+The purpose of crate training is to let your pet be used to the idea of being comfortable while in the crate.
+This is very good training for your lovely American Alsatian puppies.

-Puppy Price: Average price of similar sized American Alsatian is $1,043.
+Puppy Price: Average price of a similar-sized American Alsatian is $1,043.
 If you choose to adopt, expect adoption fees to cost about $175.

 Breeders of American Alsatian

 The National American Alsatian Breeder’s Association Dire Wolf Project is a committed project developed in partnership with the National American Alsatian Club and our founder, Lois Schwarz.
-The goal of the National American Alsatian Breeder’s Association is to recreate the look of the large prehistoric Dire Wolf in bone and body structure.
+The National American Alsatian Breeder’s Association’s goal is to recreate the look of the large prehistoric Dire Wolf in bone and body structure.

 Upload best Photos of your dog and we will show your dog photos in our Dog Gallery.